RayHightower/RayHightower.com/_posts/2015-01-22-context-changes-everything.markdown

 ---
 There are some cases where time zone information is absolutely critical.
 For example: When scheduling a video conference that crosses national boundaries.

 A few hours ago, Google sent me a reminder about today's [LinuxBarbados](http://linuxbarbados.org) meeting.
 The group meets via video conferencing software over the web.
 Google's reminder was confusing because it showed the time without the time zone (screenshot below).
-LinuxBarbados is based in the Caribbean, and some of the members participate from other time zones.
+LinuxBarbados is based in the Caribbean, and members participate from multiple time zones around the world.

 <!--more-->